The Loch Melfort Hotel mission is to be the greenest Country House Hotel & Restaurant in Argyll.

 As proof of our commitment to the environment we have already implemented many measures including:

 - Purchasing quality local produce from as close to Arduaine as possible.
 So turning ‘Food Miles’ into ‘Food Metres’.
-Our head chef, Peter Carr, also seeks out farmers who undertake the close cycle system where the animals are born & bred on the farm never leaving until ready for the abattoir.
+Our head chef also seeks out farmers who undertake the close cycle system where the animals are born & bred on the farm never leaving until ready for the abattoir.
 All our seafood is really local with langoustines, lobsters and crab landed daily at Arduaine Point by Fisherman Daniel and Calum.
 Our vegetables and salads are grown by Joanne Manson at West Barravulin Farm, just up the hill past Craobh Haven, or by Ardfern Organics.

 - Our Staff are made fully aware of our sustainable ethos when joining the company and are encouraged to suggest new ideas to the Green Team which meets informally on a regular basis to discuss new initiatives.
 Sub-contractors & suppliers are also made aware of our Environmental Ethos.